Included Free on Every Inspection Certified Master Inspector® Oregon City & Portland Metro

 Builder Context

-Russ frames and finishes homes as a Licensed General Contractor.
-He knows where water goes when it enters a wall cavity because he's built those cavities.
-That context changes what the camera findings mean.
+Russ builds homes too.
+Licensed General Contractor.
+He knows where water goes when it gets into a wall, because he's built those walls.
+That changes what the camera readings mean.

 Thermal Imaging: Us vs. Everyone Else

-Most Portland-area inspectors treat thermal imaging as a premium upsell.
-Here's what that difference actually means for your inspection.
+Most Portland inspectors sell thermal imaging as a premium add-on.
+Here's what that difference actually buys you.

 What You're Comparing Trusted Home Inspections Most Competitors